Please consider downloading the latest version of Internet Explorer

 1. Comply with the procedures described within this University-wide policy.

-3. When performing cleanup and restoration, report any signs or symptoms that may indicate a reaction to mold exposure, or other agents associated with the work, to their Supervisor.
+2. When performing cleanup and restoration, report any signs or symptoms that may indicate a reaction to mold exposure, or other agents associated with the work, to their Supervisor, and complete an employee incident report (https://www.safety.rochester.edu/SMH115.html).

-If water/moisture is present in sufficient quantity in organically-based materials for more than about 48 hours, the likelihood of mold growth becomes significant (sufficient quantity would be a moisture content of greater than 19% in the materials or relative humidity greater than 60 %.)
-It is vital that standing water is removed and water-affected materials are dried as quickly as possible to minimize mold growth potential.
+If water/moisture is present in sufficient quantity in organically-based materials for more than about 48 hours, the likelihood of mold growth becomes significant.
+Sufficient quantity of moisture is considered to be 5% greater than the established baseline or 14% moisture, as determined by EH&S. It is vital that standing water is removed and water-affected materials are dried as quickly as possible to minimize mold growth potential.

-An important goal of mold remediation is to prevent migration of contaminants into ventilation systems, and adjacent building areas, , especially if those areas are occupied.
+An important goal of mold remediation is to prevent migration of contaminants into ventilation systems, and adjacent building areas, especially if those areas are occupied.
 Appendix B of this policy contains more detailed recommendations on managing water-damaged building materials from the EPA’s “Investigating, Evaluating, and Remediating Moisture and Mold Problems” tables.
-Additional, material-specific cleaning and remediation guidance is available from IICRC S500 Standard on water damage remediation and S520 Standard on mold remediation.

 1. Assessment